The Roles of a Landlord

 Your tenants will often confide in you about very personal issues.
 They may call you in hysterics saying they can’t pay their rent because their roommate moved out or they broke up with their girlfriend.
 They may call you at 2 in the morning in a state of panic because they have a leak in their bathroom.
 In these situations, you might play the role of therapist or counselor as you try to calm the tenant down and work out a solution that benefits you both.

 The Role of Supervisor/Watchdog

-As a landlord, you will be the supervisor of your units and of your tenants.
-You will need to provide a clean, quiet, safe and fully functioning environment for all to enjoy.
+As a landlord, you may be the supervisor of your units and of your tenants.
+You will need to provide a clean, quiet, safe, and fully functioning environment for all to enjoy.
 You will need to perform preventative maintenance to keep your property in top condition and to keep your tenants happy.